w3c-webdriver/w3c-webdriver/docs/elements.md

 **PARAMETERS**

-- `text`: string - input text to be typed in element
+- `text`: string - Input text to be typed in element

 **RETURNS**